nanotalks/recipes/Breakfast/Belgian Waffle.md

 5. Beat the egg white until stiff peaks
 6. Fold the rest of the batter into the egg whites
 7. Pour batter into the preheated iron, and follow manufacturer's instructions
+8. If cooking in bulk, place the excess waffles on a baking sheet and chill in freezer for 30min before placing in freezer safe container

+## 2. Serve
+1. If using frozen waffles, defrost in fridge overnight before serving
+2. Place waffles in a toaster, and toast to medium